Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walks.md

 image: "../assets/images/gray_scott_jupyter_3.png"
 ---

+## Life is Random

+Quantum physics tells us that everything that happens in the universe ultimately depends on the interaction of tiny particles.
+Yet it is difficult for beings like ourselves to acknowledge this fundamental truth of the universe when our experience of existence is guided by "macro" phenomena.

+After all, although you may feel like a single, coherent being, you are just a skin-covered bag of trillions of cells that act largely independently.
+Over half of these cells aren't even yours!
+They correspond to bacteria that make up a couple of kilograms of your mass.

+What makes the whole affair seem even crueler is that the whole cellular symphony is largely based on *randomness*.
+Not only is there no sentient being driving the molecular interactions in your cells, but these interactions rely upon interactions fueled by the random movement of particles.

+For example, your cells are full of **proteins**, complex macromolecules that perform nearly every function in our cells.
+If a protein could move in a straight line, it would move 20 kph or more[^machinery], but the cellular cytoplasm is so densely packed with molecules that the protein constantly bounces off these water molecules, changing direction.

+In this prologue and throughout this course, we will often make high-level inferences about biological systems by building simple models of these systems that sometimes include randomness as a key feature of the model.
+We will see that even though a system is driven by randomness and simple rules does not mean that it does not have emergent behavior that can be elegant and beautiful.

 ## The wanderlust of a single particle

-We introduced this prologue with the observation that our experience of the world is influenced by the random movements of invisible particles.
-For example, throughout this course, we will work with proteins, molecules that perform nearly every function in our cells.
-If a protein could move in a straight line, it would move 20 kph or more[^machinery], but the cellular cytoplasm is so densely packed with molecules that the protein constantly bounces off these molecules and changes direction.

-We can therefore model the random movements of a particle by **random walk** in a two-dimensional plane.
+We will model the movements of a particle in the cell by a **random walk** in a two-dimensional plane.
 At each step, the particle moves a single unit of distance in a randomly chosen direction.

 **STOP**: After *n* steps, how far do you think the particle will have traveled (as the crow flies) from its starting point?
 {: .notice--primary}